devonknudsen/campus-recycling-program/README.md

 # campus-recycling-program
-Implementing a graph along with Dijikstra's Shortest Path Algorithm
+Implementing a graph along with Dijikstra's Shortest Path and Prim-Jarnik's Minimum Spanning Tree Algorithms